hobbyquaker/mqtt-dmx-controller/README.md

 On the [latest release page](https://github.com/hobbyquaker/mqtt-dmx-controller/releases/latest) you can find a .deb file for Ubuntu and Debian and a .tar.gz that should work on other distributions.

+#### Windows

+On the [latest release page](https://github.com/hobbyquaker/mqtt-dmx-controller/releases/latest) you can find mqtt-dmx-controller-setup-x.x.x.exe that should work under 64bit Windows.

 ## Usage